pwalvarado/app-academy/week1/README.md

 Focus:

-* Class design, class interactions
+* class design, class interactions
-* Method design (brief and focused: 28 out of 37 methods in hangman.rb are one or two lines)
+* method design (brief and focused: 28 out of 37 methods in hangman.rb are one or two lines)

 Day 4
 ---